awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-create-private-oidc.md

 Once you've created a private workforce using your IdP, you can create work teams using your IdP groups\.
 To learn more, see [Manage a Private Workforce \(OIDC IdP\)](sms-workforce-manage-private-oidc.md)\.

-You can restrict worker access to tasks to specific IP addresses, and update or delete your workforce using the the Amazon SageMaker API\.
+You can restrict worker access to tasks to specific IP addresses, and update or delete your workforce using the the SageMaker API\.
 To learn more, see [Manage Private Workforce Using the Amazon SageMaker API](sms-workforce-management-private-api.md)\.